 Under the continuous evaluation system, understanding and skills gained are evaluated by short tests in classroom teaching.
 Laboratory work is evaluated through the lab notebook and daily tests.
-The work carried out in seminars is evaluated during the oral presentation.
+The work carried out in seminars is evaluated through the work carried out and during the oral presentation.
 Knowledge from personal study is evaluated by written exams.